survivejs/site/drafts/dll-interview.md

 > What if I told you that you could make a webpack build go from 1 minute to 1 second?

-*d-l-l* creates an array of webpack configuration consisting of a DLL-only webpack config and the existing config from your webpack.config.js.
+*d-l-l* creates an array of webpack configuration consisting of a DLL-only webpack config followed by the existing config from your webpack.config.js.

 Cache files are created in a `.fliphub` folder, which allows some smart-ish checks such as: